ai4se4ai-lab/RapidPay/README.md

 3. A panel will open showing all identified technical debt items
 4. Click on a file link to navigate directly to the debt location

+### Visualizing Technical Debt Relationships

+1. Open the Command Palette
+2. Run "SATD Helper: Visualize Technical Debt Relationships"
+3. A panel will open showing an interactive graph of debt relationships
+4. Click on nodes or edges to see detailed information about debt items and their connections

 ### Checking for Technical Debt Fixes

 The extension automatically monitors your git commits and will: